skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 Quick tour: LLM serving
 -----------------------

-Here is a simple example of serving an LLM model (:code:`lmsys/vicuna-13b-v1.5`) on vLLM or TGI with SkyServe:
+Here is a simple example of serving an LLM model (:code:`lmsys/vicuna-13b-v1.5`) on vLLM or TGI:

 .. tab-set::